jptrrs/HumanResources/README.md

 Borrowed code from Fluffy's [Research Tree](https://steamcommunity.com/sharedfiles/filedetails/?id=1737269778), Jecrell's [RimWriter](https://steamcommunity.com/sharedfiles/filedetails/?id=1521844535) & notfood's _ThingDef injection_ for [Psychology](https://steamcommunity.com/sharedfiles/filedetails/?id=1552507180).\
 *Training Dummy* and *Target Stand* originally designed by Shinzy for [Practise Target](https://steamcommunity.com/sharedfiles/filedetails/?id=1737269778).\
 Some textures based on [designs by Freepik](http://www.freepik.com).\
+Code contributions by MinerSebas.
+Translated into chinese by leafzxg.\
-Many thanks to Brrains and erdelf on the Harmony Discord channel for the help.\
+Made possible thanks to the help of Brrains and erdelf on the Harmony Discord channel.\
-**Thank you!**
+**Many thanks to all these awesome people!**

 ## GitHub
 Open for collaborations on: https://github.com/jptrrs/HumanResources